zdenham/redis-ipfs/readme.md

 # RipDB (Redis + IPfs = RIP)

-RipDB is a dead simple, fast, decentralized JSON store perfect for fast moving web3 builders.
-It comes with a javascript client that feels like localstorage, but has decentralization and encryption baked in.
+RipDB is a dead simple, snappy, decentralized JSON store perfect for fast moving web3 builders.
+It comes with a javascript client that feels like using localstorage, but has decentralization and encryption baked in.

 ![img](https://i.imgur.com/8KVnLX3.png)